 Functions Information Digital speed Shows the car's speed digitally in the centre of the combined instrument panel. • km/h • mph No display Parking heater For a description of programming the timer, see Engine block heater and passenger com- DIRECT START partment heater - timer (p.
-136). - Timer 1 - leads to the menu for selecting time. • - Timer 2 - leads to the menu for selecting time.
+142). - Timer 1 - leads to the menu for selecting time. • - Timer 2 - leads to the menu for selecting time.

+Functions Information

+Additional heater For more information, see Additional heater (p.
+146).

+Auto On

+• Off

-Functions Information Additional heater For more information, see Additional heater (p.
-140).
-Auto On • Off TC options Here you can activate the options that you want to be available as selectable headings in Distance to empty tank the trip computer.
+TC options Here you can activate the options that you want to be available as selectable headings in

+Distance to empty tank the trip computer.
 The symbols for the options already selected are white with a "tick" - others are grey and have no "tick".

+Fuel consumption

+Average speed

-Fuel consumption others are grey and have no lick.
-Average speed Trip meter T1 and total dist.
+Trip meter T1 and total dist.

 Trip meter T2 and total dist.

 Service status Shows the number of months and mileage to next service.

-Oil level ^A For more information, see Engine oil - checking and filling (p.
-350).
+Oil level A For more information, see Engine oil - checking and filling (p.
+360).

 Messages (##) For more information, see Messages - handling (p.
-109).
+114).